-This guide provides information on monitor features, setting up the monitor, and technical specifications.
+This guide provides information on monitor features, setting up the monitor, using the software and technical specifications.

-WARNING!
-Indicates a hazardous situation that, if not avoided, could result in death or serious injury.

-CAUTION: Indicates a hazardous situation that, if not avoided, could result in minor or moderate injury.

-IMPORTANT: Indicates information considered important but not hazard-related (for example, messages related to property damage).
+- WARNING!
+Indicates a hazardous situation that, if not avoided, could result in bodily harm or loss of life. - CAUTION: Indicates a hazardous situation that, if not avoided, could result in damage to equipment or loss of information. - IMPORTANT: Indicates information considered important but not hazard-related (for example, messages related to property damage).
 An Important alert warns the user that failure to follow a procedure exactly as described could result in loss of data or in damage to hardware or software.
-Also contains essential information to explain a concept or to complete a task.

-NOTE: Contains additional information to emphasize or supplement important points of the main text.

-☆ TIP: Provides helpful hints for completing a task.
+Also contains essential information to explain a concept or to complete a task. - NOTE: Contains additional information to emphasize or supplement important points of the main text. - ☆ TIP: Provides helpful hints for completing a task.